Do You Wash Your Delicates by Hand?

 Handwashing any of your laundry is not that complicated.
-Only a few items are required to get your on your way to clean laundry.
+Only a few items are required to get you on your way to clean laundry.
 You will need:

 - Laundry detergent.
 The laundry detergent used is a personal preference.
-When dealing with delicates like bras and panties choosing a non fragranced natural laundry detergent is the way to go.
+When dealing with delicates like bras and panties choosing a non-fragranced natural laundry detergent is the way to go.
 You do not have to worry about the detergent causing any irritation to your sensitive areas.
-I choose Charlie's Soap, it is a plant based laundry detergent with no fragrance.
-Charlie's soap deep cleans like no other detergent I have ever used before, not just surface cleaning either, it gets deep down and pulls everything out.
-It is hypoallergenic, great for the environment, and safe for babies!

 - A sink.
 Your sink should have a functioning plug to allow for soaking.

 - A teaspoon.
 Since hand-washing takes just a fraction of the laundry detergent that a regular machine cycle would use, having a measuring spoon is a way to avoid using too much detergent, which will waste money and be harder to rinse.

 Not all detergents are the same, nor are all laundry detergents suitable for hand washing your delicate items and undergarments.
 Here are a few key things to look for when choosing a laundry detergent for handwashing:

 - Suitable for all clothing types (silk, satin, etc.)

 - Hypoallergenic and safe for all skin types

 - Contains no dyes, phosphates, ultraviolet brighteners, or perfumes

 - Effectively removes trapped odors